dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 `yarn deploy`

 Check it out in your browser.
 Try changing the url to `/badlink`,  it should load your test app and hit the fallback route!

+## Commit!

+Don't forget to commit and push your code so that your starterpack now has routing support and an example!

 ## Release V3!